-BROTHER CULTURE

-Interview and photos by Gerard McMahon

-Brother Culture is one of the UK's most renowned reggae MCs.
+BROTHER CULTURE Interview and photos by Gerard McMahon Brother Culture is one of the UK's most renowned reggae MCs.
 From his base in the bustling borough of Brixton, London, he has left his sizeable stamp on the genre across the globe.
 As part of the festive season's celebrations Brother Culture hit Dublin town to heat up the tempo, with the aid of the legendary Jason's Rootical Sound System.
 In between setting off fireworks in the city's Grand Social venue - and touching the Atlantic Ocean via a trip to perform in Limerick city the following night - Brother Culture shared his considered thoughts on music and related matters with United Reggae.

-Tell us about your African\ What has been your greatest Celtic origins?

-My mum is from Hilltown, which is in County Down, and my dad is from Nigeria making me half Nigerian and half Irish.
+Tell us about your African\ What has been your greatest really used in my later career.
+Celtic origins? which is in County Down, yet. and my dad is from Nigeria making me half Nigerian and half Irish. back in 1982?